JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-26-bmc-anvil-starter-intro.md

 * I chose a few services to go full orm, others to add named queries, others to use native queries...
 * I chose to use an annotation here, but call on `Mutiny SessionFactory` there...
-* I chose to add/remove many to many records fully manually here and via orm entities there...
+* I chose to add/remove "many to many records" fully manually here and via orm entities there...

-it is the only way to showcase those different approaches.
+it is the only way to showcase those different approaches by using a single application for it.

-I tried to use the different approaches where they better fit, or to group them on a given service, but as that this is a showcase as much as a teaching app, there may be features that seem unlikely to be used on a same class here and there.<br>
+I tried to use the different approaches where they better fit, or to group them on a given service, but as this is a showcase as much as a teaching app, there may be features that seem unlikely to be used on a same class here and there.<br>
 when it is the case it will be accordingly flagged.